There are many different types of programmatic advertising to choose from based on your campaign goals and methods.

 1. Real-Time Bidding (RTB)

-The most used type of programmatic ad buying is real-time bidding (RTB).
+The most used type of programmatic ad buy is real-time bidding (RTB).
 It allows the purchasing and selling of ads based on ad impressions in an instantaneous auction.
 The ad exchange platform allows an ad network to bid on any website, as the auction is open to the public.
 Additionally, RTB serves as an open marketplace, auction, and exchange.

 How it works- A Supply-Side Platform (SSP) makes ad spots from publishers available to users.
 Advertisers submit bids, and the highest bidder wins the auction.
 The site displays the winner’s ad in the ad spot to the viewer.
 It is entirely optimized by property technology and occurs in real-time.